 Dealing With Anxiety at Work: Evidence-Based Strategies

-In 2024/25, nearly one million UK workers experienced work-related stress, depression, or anxiety — a 24 per cent increase on the previous year, and the highest figure the Health and Safety Executive has ever recorded.
+Nearly one million UK workers experienced work-related stress, depression, or anxiety in 2024/25 — a 24 per cent jump on the previous year, and the highest figure the Health and Safety Executive has ever recorded.
 Over 22 million working days were lost as a result.
-Behind those numbers are people who are not struggling because they are weak or unable to cope, but because they are navigating genuine pressure in environments that are often not designed to support human psychology.
+If that's you, you're not struggling because you're weak or can't cope.
+You're struggling because you're navigating genuine pressure in an environment that usually isn't built with your brain's wiring in mind.

-Anxiety at work is not simply feeling stressed before a big presentation.
-It is a sustained pattern of worry, vigilance, physical tension, and avoidance that shapes how you function, how you perform, and how you relate to colleagues.
-And unlike many workplace problems, it tends to compound: anxiety makes performance harder, which increases the pressure, which feeds more anxiety.
+Anxiety at work isn't simply feeling stressed before a big presentation.
+It's a sustained pattern of worry, vigilance, physical tension, and avoidance that shapes how you function, how you perform, and how you relate to colleagues.
+And unlike a lot of workplace problems, it tends to compound: anxiety makes performance harder, which increases the pressure, which feeds more anxiety.

 The good news is that workplace anxiety responds well to evidence-based approaches.
-The challenge is that most of the advice circulating — breathe more deeply, take a walk, think positive thoughts — addresses the symptoms without the causes.
-What actually works goes deeper.
+The problem is that most of the advice you'll have already heard — breathe more deeply, take a walk, think positive thoughts — treats the symptoms without touching the cause.
+What actually works goes a layer deeper, and it starts with understanding what's actually happening in your head when the anxiety kicks in.

 What Workplace Anxiety Actually Is

-The HSE identifies six primary sources of work-related stress: demands, control, support, relationships, role clarity, and change management.
-Understanding which of these is most relevant to your situation matters because the strategies that address workload overload are different from those that address interpersonal conflict or role ambiguity.
+The HSE (the government body responsible for workplace health and safety) identifies six primary sources of work-related stress: demands, control, support, relationships, role clarity, and change management.
+Working out which of these is driving your anxiety matters, because the fix for an unmanageable workload looks nothing like the fix for a difficult relationship with your manager.

 UK workplace anxiety in numbers

 964,000 workers experienced work-related stress, depression, or anxiety in 2024/25.
-It accounted for 52 per cent of all work-related ill health, and 22.1 million working days lost.
-The most affected sectors were public administration, health and social work, and education.
+That's 52 per cent of all work-related ill health, and 22.1 million working days lost.
+The sectors hit hardest were public administration, health and social work, and education.
 (Source: HSE, 2025)

 Evidence-Based Strategies That Work

-Cognitive behavioural therapy (CBT) has the most robust evidence base for anxiety in occupational settings.
-Where anxiety is significantly affecting work functioning, self-referral to NHS Talking Therapies (formerly IAPT) is free in England and can provide structured CBT or CBT-based self-help, typically with waiting times of weeks rather than months.
+Cognitive behavioural therapy — CBT for short, a talking therapy that works by examining the link between your thoughts, feelings and behaviour — has the strongest evidence base for anxiety in occupational settings.
+If anxiety is significantly affecting your work, you can self-refer to NHS Talking Therapies (formerly called IAPT) for free in England, and get structured CBT or CBT-based self-help, usually with a wait measured in weeks rather than months.

-Acceptance and Commitment Therapy (ACT), which has a growing evidence base in occupational contexts, takes a different approach: rather than challenging anxious thoughts, it focuses on reducing the struggle with those thoughts and redirecting energy towards valued action.
-Research suggests it can be particularly effective for performance anxiety where the effort to suppress or control anxious thinking has become part of the problem.
+Acceptance and Commitment Therapy (ACT) — a newer approach with a growing evidence base at work — takes a different route: instead of arguing with your anxious thoughts, it focuses on loosening your struggle with them and redirecting your energy towards what actually matters to you.
+Research suggests it works particularly well for performance anxiety, where the effort of trying to suppress or control the anxious thinking has itself become part of the problem.

-Boundary-setting has both practical and psychological dimensions.
-Practically, boundaries involve limiting availability outside working hours, being explicit about workload capacity, and communicating clearly rather than absorbing more than is sustainable.
-Psychologically, boundary-setting requires addressing the beliefs that make saying no feel dangerous — beliefs about being liked, valued, or seen as sufficiently committed.
-These are worth examining explicitly, not just acting on.
+Boundary-setting has a practical side and a psychological one.
+Practically, that means limiting your availability outside working hours, being upfront about how much you can realistically take on, and saying so clearly rather than quietly absorbing more than is sustainable.
+Psychologically, it means examining the beliefs that make saying no feel dangerous in the first place — beliefs about being liked, valued, or seen as committed enough.
+Those beliefs are worth questioning directly, not just working around.

 Managing Anxiety Day-to-Day

-Social support at work — having at least one colleague with whom you can be direct about how you are managing — is one of the most robust predictors of resilience to workplace stress.
-Isolation under pressure tends to intensify anxiety.
-Seeking connection, even when it feels effortful, is a meaningful intervention.
+Social support at work — having at least one colleague you can be honest with about how you're actually managing — is one of the strongest predictors of resilience to workplace stress.
+Trying to carry it alone tends to make it worse.
+Reaching out, even when it feels like effort you don't have, is a real intervention, not just a nice-to-have.

 When to Seek Professional Support

-Anxiety at work that is persistent, distressing, and significantly affecting your ability to function is a medical concern, not a performance issue.
-A GP is the appropriate starting point: they can assess whether what you are experiencing meets the criteria for an anxiety disorder, discuss medication options if appropriate, and refer for psychological treatment.
+If your anxiety is persistent, distressing, and getting in the way of your ability to function, that's a medical concern, not a performance issue.
+Your GP is the right place to start: they can assess whether what you're experiencing meets the criteria for an anxiety disorder, talk through medication if that's appropriate, and refer you for psychological treatment.

-Most employers in the UK have access to Employee Assistance Programmes (EAPs), which typically include a limited number of free counselling sessions.
-These are not a substitute for formal treatment but can be a useful bridge while waiting for NHS talking therapy or as additional support alongside it.
+Most UK employers give staff access to an Employee Assistance Programme (EAP), which usually includes a handful of free counselling sessions.
+This isn't a substitute for formal treatment, but it can be a useful bridge while you wait for NHS talking therapy, or extra support alongside it.

-If you are in a management role, it is also worth knowing that your own anxiety management matters to those around you.
-Anxiety is contagious in workplace settings — not metaphorically, but neurologically, via the social brain networks that regulate threat response in groups.
-Addressing your own anxiety is not a selfish act; it is a leadership intervention.
+If you manage people, it's worth knowing that your own anxiety affects everyone around you.
+Anxiety is contagious in workplace settings — not as a figure of speech, but genuinely, through the social brain networks that regulate how groups of people read and respond to threat.
+Managing your own anxiety isn't a selfish act.
+It's a leadership one.

 Frequently Asked Questions